bxparks/AceTimeClock/README.md

 needed.

-The `acetime_t` value from `getNow()` can be converted into the desired time zone using the `ZonedDateTime` and `TimeZone` classes described in the previous sections.
+The `acetime_t` value from `getNow()` can be converted into the desired time zone using the `ZonedDateTime` and `TimeZone` classes from the AceTime library.

 <a name="NtpClockClass"></a>
 ## NtpClock Class